 1970s-80s: A Change is Gonna Come

 This was a time of major change at Boggo Road.
-The original No.1 Division buildings, which were in a state of decay, were gradually demolished through the late-1960s/mid-1970s and replaced with a series of concrete and besser-block buildings which formed a large quadrangle, and the two and three-storey cellblocks themselves actually formed the prison walls.
-It has accommodation for 640 prisoners in separate cells with wash basins, toilets, desk, chair, cupboard and foam rubber beds - a far cry from the basic 19th-century facility it replaced.
+The original No.1 Division buildings, which were in a state of decay, were gradually demolished through the late-1960s/mid-1970s and replaced with a series of concrete and besser-block buildings which formed a large quadrangle, and the new two-or-three-storey cellblocks themselves actually formed the prison walls.
+It had accommodation for 640 prisoners in separate cells with wash basins, toilets, desk, chair, cupboard and foam rubber beds - a far cry from the basic 19th-century facility it replaced.

 However, it soon became clear that the big new white prison was a white elephant after a long series of escape attempts exposed some design flaws.